matchylabs/matchy/crates/matchy-wasm/README.md

 - **Database**: Load and query matchy databases from `Uint8Array`
 - **DatabaseBuilder**: Create databases with IPs, domains, and glob patterns
-- **Extractor**: Extract IPs, domains, emails, and hashes from text
+- **ExtractorBuilder**: Configure and build extractors for IPs, domains, emails, hashes, and crypto addresses

 ## Installation